If you are wondering how to make celery juice, it’s very simple, yet can be the most rewarding thing you do all day.

 After all, drinking celery juice is better than not, and if you are pressed for time, just do what works best for you.

-Drink the celery juice first thing in the morning on an empty stomach, preferably before coffee or any foods.
+Drink the celery juice first thing in the morning on an empty stomach, preferably before coffee or any food.
 Make sure to drink this every day for at least a week to see if it helps you too.

 Why make celery juice?